MileHacker Logo

 Souvenir Recommendations

 Consider local food products like nukamisodaki or instant Mojiko Yaki Curry packs.
-Also, traditional crafts made in Kyushu or themed items from Kokura Castle or Mojiko Retro.
+Also, traditional artisanal goods from Kyushu or themed items from Kokura Castle or Mojiko Retro.

 Unique Items